microsoftgraph/angular-snippets-rest-sample/README.md

 5. Enter a friendly name for the application, for example 'MSGraphSnippetsAngular' and select 'Web app/API' as the **Application Type**.
 For the Sign-on URL, enter *http://127.0.0.1:8080/*.
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
+8. Enable your app to use the Implicit grant type.
+  a.
+Choose the **Manifest** tab above the app details.
+  b.
+Choose **Edit**, and then set the **oauth2AllowImplicitFlow** property to **true**.
+  c.
+Choose **Save**.
-8. Configure Permissions for your application:
+9. Configure Permissions for your application:
-9. In the **Settings** menu, choose the **Required permissions** section, click on **Add**, then **Select an API**, and select **Microsoft Graph**.
+  a.
+In the **Settings** menu, choose the **Required permissions** section, click on **Add**, then **Select an API**, and select **Microsoft Graph**.
-10. Then, click on Select Permissions.
+  b.
+Click on Select Permissions.
 Select the following delegated permissions and then choose **Done**.

    - Read and write access to user profile
    - Read all user' full profiles
    - Read and write directory data
    - Access directory data as the signed in user
    - Read user mail
    - Send mail as user
    - Have full access to user calendars
    - Read user contacts
    - Have full access to user files

 ## Configure and run the app